 As for cheese alternatives in general, basic raw cheeses often contain nuts, probiotics, or rejuvelac for curing, lemon, salt, nutritional yeast, and some Irish moss for thickening.
-You can add a variety of herbs to enhance the flavor.
+In addition, you can add a variety of herbs to enhance the flavor.
 Recipe and photo contributed by Mimi Kirk, from Live Raw: Raw Food Recipes for Good Health and Timeless Beauty (Skyhorse Publishing, 2011).
 Photo by Mike Mendell.

-soaked 4 hours in 3 cups filtered water
+- 2 cups macadamia nuts, cashews, pine nuts, or almonds, soaked 4 hours in 3 cups filtered water

-- 1 teaspoon lemon juice
+- 1 tsp lemon juice

-- 1/2 teaspoon probiotic powder
+- ½ tsp probiotic powder

-- 1 tablespoon nutritional yeast
+- 1 tbsp nutritional yeast

-Blend all ingredients in a high-powered blender until smooth.
-Start by adding 1/2 cup water, blend; add more water as needed using a tamp to scrape sides down and to keep nut mixture moving.
+- Blend all ingredients in a high-powered blender until smooth.
+Start by adding ½ cup water, blend; add more water as needed using a tamp to scrape sides down and to keep nut mixture moving.
 Add more water, a tablespoon at a time, if necessary.
 Texture should be smooth and very thick.
 Taste and adjust salt.

-Place a strainer over a bowl and line it with cheesecloth.
-Scrape cheese mixture into a strainer and place another piece of cheesecloth on top.
+- Place a strainer over a bowl and line it with cheesecloth.
+Scrape cheese mixture into strainer and place another piece of cheesecloth on top.
 Wrap up the sides of the cloth to cover the mixture and place a weight on top just heavy enough to slowly and gently push out the extra liquid.
 Leave for 24 hours to culture at room temperature.

-Remove cheese from cloth and place in a covered container and store in the refrigerator.
+- Remove cheese from cloth and place in a covered container and store in the refrigerator.
 Or place in a small mold with removable bottom that has been lined with clear kitchen wrap.
 Cheese firms up as it chills.

-Finished cheese can be stored in the refrigerator for at least a week.
+- Finished cheese can be stored in the refrigerator for at least a week.
 If you choose, shape cheese in a mold and dehydrate for 10 hours at 105 degrees to give the cheese a rind.
 Remove from dehydrator and place the cheese in the refrigerator until it sets before removing mold.